MillionConcepts/quickseries/README.md

     * Functions with a pole at 0, of course -- or whose series expansions have a pole at 0 -- can present an exception to this rule.
 It will still generally be better to keep their input values small.
-* Increasing `order` will tend to make the approximation slower but more accurate.
-In the example above, increasing `order` to 14 provides ~20x greater accuracy but makes the approximation ~20% slower.
+* Increasing `nterms` will tend to make the approximation slower but more accurate.
+In the example above, increasing `nterms` to 14 provides ~20x greater accuracy but makes the approximation ~20% slower.
   * This tends to have diminishing returns.
-In the example above, increasing `order` to 30 provides no meaningful increase in accuracy over `order=14`, but makes the approximation *slower* than `np.sin(x) * np.cos(x)`.
+In the example above, increasing `nterms` to 30 provides no meaningful increase in accuracy over `order=14`, but makes the approximation *slower* than `np.sin(x) * np.cos(x)`.
-  * Setting `order` too high can also cause the approximation algorithm to fail entirely.
+  * Setting `nterms` too high can also cause the approximation algorithm to fail entirely.
   * The location of accuracy/performance "sweet spots" in the parameter space depends on the function and the approximation bounds.
 If you want to